course-details-portlet

 All mandatory activity must be passed to be able to take the exam.

-In case of fail or if you want to improve your grade the written exam can be retaken in both semesters, even the one without teaching.
+In the case of a fail on the exam or if you want to improve your grade, then the written exam can be retaken in both semesters, even the one without teaching.
 The written exam can be changed to an oral exam in the semester when the course is not taught.
+Unlike the exam, lab reports cannot be re-done when the course is not taught, but grades received for previously submitted lab reports are kept if the exam is retaken when the course is not taught.

 Course materials